transloadit/uppy/.github/CONTRIBUTING.md

 * Run `yarn release` on your local machine.
 * Follow the instructions and select what packages to release.
 * Before committing, check if the generated files look good.
+* When asked to edit the next CHANGELOG, only include changes related to the package(s) you selected for release.
 * Push to the Transloadit repository using the command given by the tool.
 Do not open a PR yourself, the GitHub Actions will create one and assign you to it.
 * Wait for all the GitHub Actions checks to pass.
 If one fails, try to figure out why.
 Do not go ahead without consulting the rest of the team.
 * Review the PR thoroughly, and if everything looks good to you, approve the PR.
 Do not merge it manually!